aiassistsecure/_Gex/README.md

 This software is provided under a custom MIT License with Commercial Restrictions.

+This project is source-available under a permissive MIT-style license with additional protections for branding and commercial competition.

 The names "Gex", "_Gex", "AiAssist Secure", and "Interchained" are reserved to Interchained LLC.
 You may not use this software to build or operate a directly competing AI code modification platform as a commercial product without explicit written permission.

 See the [LICENSE](./LICENSE) file for complete details and attribution requirements.

+For commercial use or backend access: dev@interchained.org